freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 .. warning:: This is a strict requirement for inclusion in
              the SecureDrop Directory

-Avoid Direct Links to SecureDrop.org
+Avoid direct links to securedrop.org
 ------------------------------------

 We appreciate that you may want to link to `the SecureDrop website <https://securedrop.org/>`__